 Cardiac arrhythmias

-The incidence of atrial fibrillation was evaluated over 29,923 person-years of follow-up in 4270 patients without atrial fibrillation at baseline.
-The cumulative incidence of atrial fibrillation was similar in non-sarcomeric and sarcomeric HCM during follow-up (log-rank p =0.078) (Figure 2a).
+The incidence of atrial fibrillation was evaluated over 33,069 person-years of follow-up in 4768 patients without atrial fibrillation at baseline.
+The cumulative incidence of atrial fibrillation was similar in non-sarcomeric and sarcomeric HCM during follow-up (Figure 2a).
 To account, for factors associated with developing atrial fibrillation, we performed multiple Cox proportional hazards models adjusting for age, obesity and hypertension.
 In this analysis, having sarcomeric HCM was associated with a HR of 1.41 (CI: 1.18 to 1.67, p=0.0001) for developing atrial fibrillation.
-Next, we calculated the age-specific incidence of atrial fibrillation and found this to be significantly higher in patients with sarcomeric HCM across all evaluated age-groups (Figure 2c), with an age-standardized incidence ratio of 1.34 (CI: 1.21 to 1.47, p <0.0001) for atrial fibrillation in sarcomeric HCM (27 [CI 24-30] versus 21 [CI: 19-24] per 1000 person-years).
+Next, we calculated the age-specific incidence of atrial fibrillation and found this to be significantly higher in patients with sarcomeric HCM across all evaluated age-groups (Figure 2c), with an age-standardized incidence ratio of 1.24 (CI: 1.13 to 1.37, p <0.001) for atrial fibrillation in sarcomeric HCM (25 [CI 24-30] versus 21 [CI: 19-24] per 1000 person-years).

 The incidence of the composite ventricular arrhythmia outcome was evaluated over 35,703 person-years of follow-up in 4726 patients, without ventricular arrhythmias at baseline.
 The cumulative incidence was higher in sarcomeric HCM during follow-up (p =0.004) (Figure 2b).
 The age-specific incidence of the composite ventricular arrhythmia outcome was numerically higher in patients with sarcomeric HCM, across all evaluated age-groups (Figure 2d), with the most pronounced difference in patients older than 65 years.
 Overall, the age-standardized incidence rate in sarcomeric and non-sarcomeric HCM was 7.6 (CI 6.4-8.9) versus 5.4 (CI: 4.1-7.0) per 1000 person-years.
 This corresponds to a standardized incidence ratio of 1.35 (CI: 1.15 to 1.59, p <0.001) for ventricular arrhythmias in sarcomeric HCM.